 There’s no scientific, straightforward answer on how to drink bone broth.
 Sip a cup first thing in the morning or before you sleep.
 Some people add turmeric, ginger, or garlic to give the broth a boost of flavor.

 Be careful where you’re purchasing bones from.
-A very small study found high traces of lead in bone broth, especially chicken broth made from skin and cartilage.
+A very study found high traces of lead in bone broth, especially chicken broth made from skin and cartilage.
 To make bone broth, be sure to purchase bones high-quality, free-range, grass-fed animals.

 If you’re looking to save some money, pork bone broth is ideal.
 It’s less expensive to prepare than chicken or beef broth and easy to make.
 If you have difficulty finding pork bones at your local market, ask your butcher for guidance.
 Get the recipe, courtesy of Brooklyn Supper.